rancher/rancher.github.io/rancher/rancher-ui/applications/stacks/adding-services/index.md

 Rancher’s approach handles network partitions and is more efficient than client-based health checks.
 By using HAProxy to perform health checks, Rancher enables users to specify the same health check policy for DNS service and for load balancers.

+> **Note:** Health checks will only work for services that are using the managed network.
+If you select any other network choice, it will **not** be monitored.

 In the **Advanced Options** section, the **Health Check** tab allows you to check TCP connections or HTTP responses for services.

 More details about Health Checks can be read in the [concept section]({{site.baseurl}}/rancher/concepts/health-checks/).